Guac0/TAS-Unit-Mod/README.md

 Credit to Myke_Towers, Kettle, and supercas240 for allowing their Aurora Labs mod to be repacked by the community. https://steamcommunity.com/sharedfiles/filedetails/?id=2573399651 https://steamcommunity.com/sharedfiles/filedetails/?id=2872234627

 Credit to iNTERBRED for their Tactical Beards mod, Hhaine for publishing the mod, and -_LP_- for adding onto the mod and allowing the arma community to use it. https://steamcommunity.com/sharedfiles/filedetails/?id=1357784814 https://steamcommunity.com/sharedfiles/filedetails/?id=1432917255

+Credit to Pike713 for their ADV ACE-CPR (Pike Edition) mod, which unfortuately seems to be outdated abandonware.
+We have applied several bugfixes and repacked it into this mod. https://steamcommunity.com/sharedfiles/filedetails/?id=1957746437